The Open Streets: Car-Free Belle Isle

 DDOT Route 9 runs approximately every 10 minutes along Jefferson between the Rosa Parks Transit Center downtown and Grosse Pointe with a stop directly in front of the bridge.

 If you're coming from the north, DDOT Route 12 runs hourly from the Jason Hargrove Transit Center to the bridge.
-A southbound 12 arrives at Jefferson and Grand at 10:07am.
-Unfortunately, Route 12 does not travel onto Belle Isle on fireworks day, so you'll need to be able to cross the bridge under your own power.
+A southbound 12 arrives at Jefferson and Grand at 10:07am, then continues onto the island.

 Accessibility and logistics